 Belgium are firm proponents of protecting minors as well as adults from gambling advertising.
 As such, the government wants to ensure "that children and adults are not confronted with games of chance when they are looking for fun in a video game."

-You may recall Sweden being among the first to raise the question, although European efforts seemed to have subsided somewhat.
-In the meantime, Hawaii and the US had similar efforts, even though the entire ruckus ended after the ESRB announced that games with loot boxes will only be labeled, so as to make it easier for parents to decide.
+You may recall to raise the question, although European efforts seemed to have subsided somewhat.
+In the meantime, and had similar efforts, even though the entire ruckus ended after that games with loot boxes will only be labeled, so as to make it easier for parents to decide.

-Neighbouring Holland seems to have brought the European loot box dilemma back into the spotlight , citing similarly strict regulations.
+Neighbouring Holland seems to have brought the European loot box dilemma , citing similarly strict regulations.
 Note however that the Dutch government didn't disclose the names of the games they're taking under consideration, in order to ensure anonymity while the process is ongoing.

 With increasing government interest in the mechanic, we can't expect them to stick around for much longer.
 To be perfectly honest, we can't say we'll be shedding any tears either.